Untamed

 It was the studio-soured Power’s last contract job for Fox, after making them richer for 18 years, but he doesn’t have all that much to do but look good, ride well and have a bullwhip fight with Richard Egan, main competitor for Susan’s slaps and sighs.

-Throw in Rita Moreno (still in her ethnicity-juggling days as an impatient temptress), Agnes Moorehead, and a lightning bolt that splits a giant tree and drops it on Egan, who gets a wooden-leg as a result.
+Throw in Rita Moreno (still in her ethnicity-juggling days as an impatient temptress, adorned with vixen requisite low-cut blouse), Agnes Moorehead (for indomitability), and a lightning bolt that splits a giant tree and drops it on Egan, who gets a wooden-leg as a result.
 It worsens his attitude, already surly, since he was trying to rape Hayward during the storm.
-Don’t neglect a pretty spectacular battle with 2,500 Zulu extras ( second-unit location filming in Kwa-Zulu Natal, South Africa, mixed with the stars closeups, shot back in California) that’s certainly the visual highlight of the dumb drama.
+Don’t neglect a pretty spectacular battle with 2,500 Zulu extras (second-unit location filming in Kwa-Zulu Natal, South Africa, mixed with the stars closeups, shot back in California) that’s certainly the visual highlight of the handsome but creaky drama.

 Clowning after filming the bullwhip fight scene